Skip to content

 f) In the initial phase of your Cremation Business, attract customers with special discounts.
 This will help you to get more customers.

 g) Treat your customers with great cooperation, sympathy, and humanity.
-This will earn you good word-of-mouth publicity which brings more customers in the future.
+This will earn you good word-of-mouth publicity which will bring more customers in the future.

 Regarding the value addition of your business, you have to think of some ideas which are innovative and out of the box.
 Some of the value-additions one can provide are the following: